KarlOlson/Seed_scalable_complete/README.md

 6. When running `deploy.py` the contract address generated is deterministic and is pre-loaded into the `.env` file.
 No editing necessary.
 7. Added `account_script.py` to `/src`.
 Running this on `ix100` will deploy the specified ASNs and prefix's to the smart contract.
 See Account Deployment section for more detail on operation.
 8. Added `proxy.py` to `/src`.
 This is slightly different from the EVE environment in that it works by listening on all local interfaces rather than via a pass-through proxy.
 It does not have the capability to control/drop packets.
 Need to integrate firewall controls to enable this functionality.
+9. Added `Accounts` directory to `/src`.
+This houses pre-made account files of varying scope for ganache deployment (5-100k accounts).
+10. added `Docker` file to the base `seec_scalable_complete` directory for the template container build.
+If you want to change the base build to speed compose build times, place recurring things in here and rebuild the base container (instructions below).

 ## Getting Started